adamlab40/APAC-Expansion-Decision-Engine/README.md

 # APAC Market Expansion Decision Engine

 ## TL;DR

 End-to-end decision support tool that prioritises APAC expansion markets using public country-level indicators, standardised scoring, and Multi-Criteria Decision Analysis (MCDA) with configurable weights, delivered via an interactive Streamlit dashboard and an executive PowerPoint output.

-Base-case Top 5 markets: AUS (0.460), SGP (0.454), JPN (0.272), KOR (0.234), NZL (0.123) (from outputs/market_scores.csv).
+* **Base-case Top 5 markets:** AUS (0.460), SGP (0.454), JPN (0.272), KOR (0.234), NZL (0.123) (from `outputs/market_scores.csv`).

-Base weights (configurable): Market Size 25%, Purchasing Power 20%, Digital Readiness 20%, Governance Risk 20%, Corruption Risk 15% (from config/weights.yml).
+* **Base weights (configurable):** Market Size 25%, Purchasing Power 20%, Digital Readiness 20%, Governance Risk 20%, Corruption Risk 15% (from `config/weights.yml`).

-Explainability built-in: component scores are exported per market; for AUS, the strongest positive contributors are Purchasing Power (+0.231), Governance Risk (+0.194), and Digital Readiness (+0.154), offset by Market Size (-0.120) (from outputs/market_scores.csv).
+* **Explainability built-in:** component scores are exported per market; for AUS, the strongest positive contributors are Purchasing Power (+0.231), Governance Risk (+0.194), and Digital Readiness (+0.154), offset by Market Size (-0.120) (from `outputs/market_scores.csv`).

-Uncertainty and economics stress-tested: Monte Carlo simulation generates 12-month revenue distributions for the top-ranked market; under the current assumptions the 12-month net revenue is negative on average (mean -$203,686; P10 -$347,955; P90 -$77,555) and payback is not achieved within 12 months (from outputs/monte_carlo_summary.csv and outputs/payback_distribution.csv).
+* **Uncertainty and economics stress-tested:** Monte Carlo simulation generates 12-month revenue distributions for the top-ranked market; under current assumptions the 12-month net revenue is negative on average (mean -$203,686; P10 -$347,955; P90 -$77,555) and payback is not achieved within 12 months (from `outputs/monte_carlo_summary.csv` and `outputs/payback_distribution.csv`).

-Sensitivity analysis: weight sensitivity is computed in the dashboard using stored sensitivity outputs (outputs/dashboard_data.pkl) to show how top-market recommendations shift under different strategic priorities.
+* **Sensitivity analysis:** weight sensitivity is computed in the dashboard using stored sensitivity outputs (`outputs/dashboard_data.pkl`) to show how top-market recommendations shift under different strategic priorities.

+---

 ## Overview

 This repository contains an end-to-end decision support tool for prioritising market expansion opportunities across the Asia-Pacific (APAC) region.
-It is designed for situations where expansion decisions involve real trade-offs between opportunity and risk, and where the “right” answer depends on strategic priorities rather than a single metric.
+It is built for decisions where there is no single “right” answer, only trade-offs: opportunity vs. risk, growth vs. feasibility, and speed vs. certainty.

-The tool pulls trusted public economic and governance indicators, transforms them into comparable features, and aggregates them into an overall market ranking using Multi-Criteria Decision Analysis (MCDA) with configurable weights.
-To avoid false confidence, it pairs base-case rankings with stress-testing: users can explore how recommendations shift under different weighting assumptions through the Streamlit dashboard, and assess 12-month revenue uncertainty for the top-ranked market via Monte Carlo simulation.
+The tool pulls trusted public economic and governance indicators, transforms them into comparable features, and aggregates them into an overall market ranking using Multi-Criteria Decision Analysis (MCDA).
+To avoid false confidence from single-point rankings, it pairs base-case results with stress-testing via dashboard-based sensitivity exploration and a Monte Carlo revenue simulation for the top-ranked market.
 Outputs are packaged for decision-makers, including ranked score tables, simulation summaries, and an executive-style PowerPoint deck.

 ---

+## Screenshots

+*Add screenshots in `docs/images/` and link them here once available.*

+* Dashboard: market rankings + weight controls
+* Sensitivity: ranking stability under weight changes
+* Executive deck preview (1–2 slides)

+---

 ## Business Problem

 Companies expanding into new international markets face trade-offs between opportunity and risk.
-Market size, purchasing power, digital readiness, and regulatory quality all matter, but the relative importance of each depends on strategic priorities.
+Market size, purchasing power, digital readiness, and governance quality all matter, but the importance of each depends on the organisation’s strategy and risk appetite.

 This project addresses the question: